Ixonal/UsingJs/README.md

   });
 </pre>
 <br/>
-OK, now what if I don't want to include huge lists of files or huge file names all over the place?<br/>
+<i>OK, now what if I don't want to include huge lists of files or huge file names all over the place?</i><br/>
 <br/>
 <b>Using alias:</b>
 <pre>